-From the questions generate the ‘answers’ that “Students will know” by the end of the lesson, that is, the specific content Objectives for both Subject and Info-Lit.
+From the questions generate the ‘answers’ that “Students will know” by the end of the lesson, that is, the specific Content Objectives for both Subject and Info-Lit.
 Finally, from Objectives choose the Critical Concepts and Vocabulary to emphasize during the lesson.
-These last two fields—objectives and concepts/vocabulary—help us build the teaching and learning activities in Section 3, but going through this process from Standards to Vocabulary ensures that the lesson is truly worthwhile.
+These last two fields—objectives and concepts/vocabulary—help us build the teaching and learning activities in Section 3, but going through this process first—Standards to Vocabulary—ensures that the lesson is truly worthwhile.

 How will we know the Desired Results listed in Section 1 have been achieved unless we have some evidence?
 More specifically, we must give the teacher something on which to base a daily grade that demonstrates student learning.
 This section, more than any other part of the lesson plan, will convince a teacher to collaborate with us because they now have documented accountability for “deviating” from their own lesson plan.

 Performance Tasks—what “Students will be able to do”—must be specific and measurable.
-For this entry I still use Benchmarks from Standards for the 21st Century Learner in Action that relate to the NSLS chosen in Section 1.
+For this entry I still use Benchmarks from Standards for the 21st Century Learner in Action that relate to the Library Standards chosen in Section 1.
 I may also include Behaviors from the Dispositions or Responsibilities Indicators.

-While working through the preceding sections, we’ve begun to accumulate ideas for this section.
-(I enter mine as colorful italicized text) The top areas that list student resources and teaching aids, such as handouts, online sites, equipment, and examples, means we can quickly glance here the day before the visit to be sure we have everything ready when students arrive.
+While working through the preceding sections, we’ve begun to accumulate ideas for this section, and possibly written some down.
+The top areas that list student resources and teaching aids, such as handouts, online sites, equipment, and examples, means we can quickly glance here the day before the visit to be sure we have everything ready when students arrive.

 Now we’re ready for Instructional Activities—exactly what we teach and what students do.
 I like to have a Theme for each library visit, related to a Key Question.
 Learning Targets and Differentiation Strategies are typical requirements in most schools/districts nowadays.
 A learning target is simply a student-friendly version of an objective from Section 1.

 The prompts from other lesson planning tools such as UbD, UDL, and 4MAT help me formulate my lesson activities, and I delete the prompts after I’ve completed each part.
-If I have a slide presentation, I use its Notes to write the script so I only have to write ‘Slide#X’ on the lesson planner with follow-up actions to the slide.
+If I have a slide presentation, I use the Notes feature to write my speaking script so I only have to write the Slide# on the lesson planner with follow-up actions for the slide.